ctrueden/beets-ibroadcast/README.md

 attribute, in a way compatible with the [usertag plugin][1].

-If you modify a track's tags locally (e.g. via `beet addtag`), those changes will synced to iBroadcast.
-If you modify a track's tags remotely (e.g. via the iBroadcast web interface), those changes will be synced to the beets database.
+If you modify a track's tags locally (e.g. via `beet addtag`), those changes will be synced to iBroadcast.
+If you modify a track's tags remotely (e.g. via the iBroadcast website), those changes will be synced to the beets database.

 In order to know whether a track's tags were changed locally, remotely, or both since the last sync, the current state of the tags is stored in an